libera-machinelearning/libera-machinelearning.github.io/ReadingGroup/README.md

 *(Short URL to here: https://j.mp/MLReadingGroup)*

 Resources (including transcripts) for the Reading Group on (IRC -> Freenode -> ##machinelearning)
+Reading group is sporadic, it hinges on finding someone willing/capable to lead.
-Reading Group is currently every 2-3 Sundays!
-Keep an eye on the channel topic!
+Keep an eye on the channel topic -- upcoming RGs Will be announced there!
-Talk to p-i- on the main channel for more info.
+Talk to pi- (or p-i-) on the main channel for more info.

-## Next discussion: Sunday ?
-June?
-2017 @ [7pm UTC](https://www.wolframalpha.com/input/?i=Sunday+7+pm+UTC)

-Open to ideas.
-Maybe we should cover the main directions/areas in ML before drilling into anything too specific??

 ## Candidates for future discussions (most recent/best first):
 * [Evolving Virtual Creatures (Simms 1994)](http://www.karlsims.com/papers/siggraph94.pdf) ([vid](https://www.youtube.com/watch?v=JBgG_VSP7f8))